opf/openproject/docs/user-guide/members/README.md

 ## Remove members

 To remove members from a project, [select the project](../../getting-started/projects/#open-an-existing-project) for which you want to remove the members.
 In the project menu on the left, select the **Members** module.
-In the members list, click the three dot icon at the right end of the row with the corresponding member name and select **Remove member**.
+In the members list, click the **More** icon at the right end of the row with the corresponding member name and select Remove member.

 ![Remove project members in OpenProject](delete-project-member.png)